liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/04-adding-the-management-bar/00-management-bar-intro.markdown

 # Adding the Management Bar [](id=adding-the-management-bar)

 The Management Bar lets users configure display options for search container results.
-For example, a user can use the Management Bar to display content in a list or a grid, or display only a specific type of content.
+The Management Bar lets you display content in a list or a grid, or display only a specific type of content.
 You can also customize your app's Management Bar.
-The Management Bar in Liferay's Message Boards Admin application is shown here:

 ![Figure 1: The Management Bar lets the user customize how the app displays content.](../../../images/message-boards-management-bar.png)

 The Management Bar is divided into a few key sections.
 Each section is grouped and configured using different taglibs:

 The [`<liferay-frontend:management-bar-buttons>` tag](@platform-ref@/7.0-latest/taglibs/modules/apps/foundation/com.liferay.frontend.taglib/com.liferay.frontend.taglib/liferay-frontend/management-bar-buttons.html)